-Attendance Check-In Procedures: Students who are returning to the school building from an appointment or checking in for the first time that day will need to check in with the office attendance secretary.
+Attendance Check-In Procedures: Students who are returning to the school building from an appointment or checking in (after 8:15 a.m. or before 3:20 p.m.) will need to enter through the front main entrance and check in with the office attendance secretary.
 Students will then receive a pass from the attendance secretary to enter into the class as excused or unexcused.
 Any student who comes to class without a pass will be considered an unexcused tardy/absence.